-Each of these dimensions is described in more detail in Appendix 1.
-The table below provides some examples of what being financially literate might mean for a 15-year-old.
-Examples of the questions used to measure financial literacy are provided in Appendix 2.
+Each of these dimensions is described in more detail in Table A1.
+Table 1 provides some examples of what being financially literate might mean for 15-year-olds.
+Examples of the questions used to measure financial literacy are provided in Appendix S1, Supporting Information.
+A certain level of numeracy is considered to be a necessary component of financial literacy, yet mathematical aptitude is not the main focus of the measure.
+Tasks and questions in the financial literacy assessment were framed in such a way as to avoid the need for substantial calculation.